bjareczek/tandem/README.md

 POST Entity (first, middle, last, phone, email)

-	Generate GUID userId on POST… or PUT?
+	Generate GUID userId on POST

 	URL will be: